 - Lobster stew (caldereta de langosta)

 - Stuffed aubergines

 - The traditional Mahón cheese, made from cow’s milk

-- The distinctive Xoriguer Gin, produced in Menorca's gin distillery at Mahon’s port
+- The distinctive Xoriguer Gin, produced in Menorca's gin distillery at Mahon Port

 The island of Menorca offers many accommodation options, especially in high season (mid-July to mid-September).
-In the two main cities of the island, Mahón and Ciutadella, you can find hotels and smaller apartments to rent and enjoy the local vibe, as well as attend music festivals and cultural events.
-If you want to experience nature and be close to the beaches, there are many villas, hotels, resorts, rooms, and camping sites in many other areas in Menorca such as Son Bou, Cala en Porter, Punta Prima, Santo Tomás or Fornells.
-Menorca also has a small airport, with just one terminal, that serves mostly domestic flights and charter flights from European destinations.
-The airport is located 4.5 km southwest of the city of Mahón and 47 km of Ciutadella.
+In the two main towns of the island, Mahón and Ciutadella, you can find hotels and smaller apartments to rent and enjoy the local vibe, as well as attend music festivals and cultural events.
+If you want to experience nature and be close to the beaches, there are many villas, hotels, resorts, rooms, and camping sites in many other areas in Menorca such as Son Bou, Cala en Porter, Punta Prima, Santo Tomás, or Fornells.
+Menorca also has a small airport with just one terminal, which mostly serves domestic flights and charter flights from European destinations.
+The airport is located 4.5 km southwest of the city of Mahón and 47 km from Ciutadella.